Bunny Bait

 It’s an Easter tradition at our house along with the baskets and dinner with a honey baked ham.
 I’m not sure what would happen if I stopped making it – there would definitely be some disappointed faces!

 If you’ve never tried it, Bunny Bait is a dressed-up popcorn snack mix with sweet and salty snacks and melted vanilla candy coating.
 It’s a no-bake treat that is so easy to make.
-This recipe makes a big batch (it serves 16!) so it’s perfect when you’re hosting friends and family for the holiday.
+This recipe makes a big batch (it serves 16!) so it’s the perfect Easter treat when you’re hosting friends and family for the holiday.

 Why You’ll Love this Easter Snack Mix!